-- a) was involved in this case as a judge, jury, investigator, secretary of the court session, witness or expert; - b) provides or provided legal aid to the person whose interests contradict the interests of the accused under his/her defence and whom he/she represents; - c) is related to a judge, prosecutor, investigator or secretary of the court session who participates or participated in the investigation or court hearing of this case.
+b) provides or provided legal aid to the person whose interests contradict the interests of the accused under his/her defence and whom he/she represents;

+c) is related to a judge, prosecutor, investigator or secretary of the court session who participates or participated in the investigation or court hearing of this case.

-Article 60^{1} - Circumstances excluding the legal representation of a minor
+Article 60^1 - Circumstances excluding the legal representation of a minor

 At every stage of a criminal proceeding related to domestic crime and domestic violence, including during interrogation, the best interests of a minor witness and a minor victim shall be taken into consideration, according to their age and level of development.
-A minor witness and a minor victim may not be interrogated with respect to domestic crime, also, when issuing a protection or restraining order, a minor victim may not be interviewed (take explanations from) in the presence of the violent parent(s); also, a person who is an alleged abuser or whose impartiality is questioned based on the nature of the relationship between that person and the violent family members, or in other cases of the conflict of interest, may not be involved in criminal proceedings as a legal representative of the minor; also, such a person may not be given access to or handed over a testimony (interview record, explanations) given by a minor.
+A minor witness and a minor victim may not be interviewed with respect to domestic crime, also, when issuing a protection or restraining order, a minor victim may not be interviewed (take explanations from) in the presence of the violent parent(s); also, a person who is an alleged abuser or whose impartiality is questioned based on the nature of the relationship between that person and the violent family members, or in other cases of the conflict of interest, may not be involved in criminal proceedings as a legal representative of the minor; also, such a person may not be given access to or handed over a testimony (interview record, explanations) given by a minor.